phys119/phys119/docs/review_lab01.md

 ## Questions

+*The answer to each question can be found at the end of this document.*

 ### Question 1

 Which probability density function (PDF) should you use to determine the standard uncertainty of a single measurement from a digital output?